austnaa/austnaa/README.md

 ### TalkBox Android Chat App

-In the fall of 2021 my Mobile Application course tasked us with developing a full stack modern chat app for Android devices.
+In the fall of 2021 my Mobile Application course asked us to develop a full stack modern chat app for Android devices.
 The app included all the bells and whistles you would expect in a chat app and also included a dynamic weather page.
 We built the [front end](https://github.com/msanyok/Team-1-TCSS-450) in Android Studio using XML and Java, and the [back end](https://github.com/Skomegna/Team-1-TCSS-450-Server) was hosted on Heroku using Node.js and a PostgreSQL database.
 My team and I conducted daily stand ups, managed a storyboard of user stories, and conducted four 2 week sprints throughout the quarter.
 I made contributions in all aspects of the project, but especially focused on designing and implementing CRUD (Create, Read, Update, and Delete) functionalities for contacts, chat rooms, and messages.
 We created a short video to culminate our accomplishments that can be viewed [here](https://youtu.be/N9kNeRD_wa4).